dieharders/ai-text-server/README.md

 This project is meant to be deployed locally on the client's machine.
 It is a next.js app using serverless runtimes all wrapped by Electron to create a native app.
 We do this to package up dependencies to make installation easier on the user and to provide the app access to the local OS disk space.

+### Explanation of build scripts

 Bundling Python exe (the -F flag bundles everything into one .exe ).
-This is handled automatically by npm scripts.
+This is handled automatically by npm scripts and you do not need to execute these manually.

 To install the pyinstaller tool: